-department of Computer & Information Sciences at University of Pennsylvania, affilated
+I obtained my PhD from the department of Computer & Information Science at University of Pennsylvania

-Prior to my enrollment at Penn, I got my B.Sc. degree in Computer Engineering from department of Computer Engineering at
+Prior to that, I got my B.Sc. degree in Computer Engineering from department of Computer Engineering at

 Sharif University of Technology, Iran.

 My primary research interest is in theoretical foundations of big data analysis.
 This in particular includes sublinear algorithms and lower bounds